The Experience

 Sarah King

 As there was no hospital in Brooks, Dr C.E.
 Anderson asked Mrs. Sarah King to board expectant mothers from the County of Newell around their due dates up until ten days after the delivery.
-During this time she helped the new moms feed, bathe the new babies, and adapt to the changes in their lives.
+Mrs. King aided many expecting women throughout the years-delivering 170 babies, many of whom still live in the area.

 Kitchener Schoolhouse